-Fuel removal from Unit 4 SFP had been completed and preparatory works to remove fuel from Unit 1-3 SFP and fuel debris (Note 1) removal are ongoing.
+Fuel removal from Unit 4 SFP has been completed and preparatory work to remove fuel from Unit 1-3 SFP and fuel debris (Note 1) removal is ongoing.

 Toward fuel removal from pool

 Toward fuel removal from Unit 3 SFP, works to install the cover are underway.